-Fish don’t produce their own omega-3, they get it from the algae in their diet.
-So, if you want a belt and braces approach, you too can get your long-chain omega-3s EPA and DHA from vegan algae-based supplements which are available to buy online or in some health food shops.
+Fish don’t produce their own omega-3s; they get it from the algae in their diet.
+So, if you want a belt and braces approach, you too can get your long-chain omega-3s EPA and DHA from algae.
+There are a many vegan algae-based supplements that will do the trick.

-Algae used for omega-3 supplements are usually grown in controlled conditions away from the sea, so it doesn’t interfere with the marine ecosystem and doesn’t impact on fish stocks or their natural food source.
-This makes it is a more environmentally friendly choice than fish oil, and is also free from the pollutants, polychlorinated biphenyls, dioxins and mercury found in fish and fish products.
+Algae used in omega-3 supplements are usually grown in controlled environments.
+This way they don’t interfere with the marine ecosystem.
+This also makes it is a more environmentally friendly choice than fish oil.
+And it is also free from the pollutants, polychlorinated biphenyls, dioxins and mercury found in fish and fish products.

-Studies show that diets rich in ALA offer a range of health benefits including lowering risk of heart disease, dementia, improving memory and may even help our eyesight.
-However, it’s unclear whether these benefits are derived directly from ALA, or from the long-chain fatty acids created in the body from ALA – EPA and DHA.
-The liver and neuronal cells of the brain convert ALA into these other omega-3 fats, which are required for healthy brain function among other things.
+Studies show that diets rich in ALA offer a range of health benefits including lowering risks of heart disease and dementia, improving memory and they may even help our eyesight.
+The liver and neuronal cells of the brain convert ALA into these other omega-3 fats; they support healthy brain function, among other things.

-The rate at which ALA is converted into these longer-chain fatty acids is notoriously low, with estimates that no more than one per cent of ALA is converted and less than 0.1 per cent used to make DHA.
-The rest is used by tissues, such as the heart and other muscles, for energy, or it is recycled and used to make other fats such as cholesterol or amino acids (the building blocks of protein).
+The rate at which ALA is converted into these longer-chain fatty acids is notoriously low.
+Some estimates say no more than one per cent of ALA is converted — and less than 0.1 per cent used to make DHA.
+The rest is used up by tissues, such as the heart and other muscles, for energy.
+Or it winds up recycled and used to make other fats such as cholesterol or amino acids (the building blocks of protein).